Roulette Payouts Explained on Jackpot.bet's Single-Zero Wheel

 For example, a $10 chip on a 2:1 column bet pays back $30 if it hits your original $10 plus $20 in winnings.

-In addition, as the game follows European rules, the numbers 1-36 plus a single zero give you better overall odds than double-zero layouts.
+In addition, as the game follows European rules, the numbers 1-36 plus a single zero give you better overall Roulette odds than double-zero layouts.

 Ultimately, the Roulette table payout stays the same no matter the size of your bet.